Your online reputation = Your patient volume.

 With consistent time and attention, your practice will be able to avoid making common online reputation management mistakes.
 However, it takes an active interest and a willingness to go above and beyond your usual practices and activities.
 It is important to engage with patients and ask the happy ones for reviews.
 However, do not ignore negative reviews.
 Use all possible means of communication as an opportunity to gain knowledge and improve your brand image.
 In addition, make it a goal to join hands with the right influencers.
 Make sure your brand is transparent and stands true to its words and vision.

-While maintaining a strong online reputation takes thought and planning, it does not need to be overly complicated.
+A strong online reputation management for doctors takes thought and planning, it does not need to be overly complicated.
 As long as you avoid these common mistakes, you should be able to develop a brand that is instantly recognizable, credible and connects with your target audience.